 |Organisation:||Bristol Avon Rivers Trust|

-|Location:||Home Based with travel around the Bristol Avon catchment|
+|Location:||Home based and throughout the Bristol Avon catchment|

-|Hours:||Part Time, 24 hours per week.
+|Hours:||Full Time, 40 hours per week.
 Flexibility required (some evening & weekend work)|

-|Closing date:||Applications by August 31st 2021|
+|Closing date:||Applications by 31st May 2022|

 |Contact name:||Simon Hunter|